-The focus of the 4 planned meetings is on topics that relate to our AAUW mission and feature B-C members who have stories to tell about their lives.
-This first meeting featured Co-president Sandra Murdock who spoke about her experiences as a black woman in a white dominated world.
+Not “just lunch.”
+The focus of this group’s four (4) planned meetings is topics that relate to our AAUW mission and spotlight individual Ballwin-Chesterfield Branch members who have stories to tell about their lives.
+At the first meeting (photos below) co-president Sandra Murdock spoke about her experiences as a black woman in a white dominated world.

-Bridge is a very popular activity; there are 8 regular and 3 duplicate groups which meet at local restaurants or at members’ homes.
+This is a very popular activity; there are 8 regular and 3 duplicate groups, which meet at local restaurants or at members’ homes.

 Book groups are a popular activity.
 These meet monthly to discuss books the members choose.
-Literature I and Literature II read fiction and occasional non-fiction, and Reading Reality reads non-fiction, In addition to branch groups, “Adelante” is a book discussion group sponsored by the St. Louis InterBranch Council.
+Literature I and Literature II groups read fiction, and occasionally non-fiction.
+Reading Reality reads non-fiction.
+In addition to branch groups, ¡Adelante! is a book discussion group sponsored by the AAUW St. Louis InterBranch Council.

-The Movie Group is rather like a book group, but reviews and discusses different movies that members first see on their own before the scheduled meeting.
+The Movie Group is rather like a book group, yet reviews & discusses different movies that members first see on their own before the scheduled meeting.
 This group meets at members’ homes each month.
 The hostess recommends the movies.

 Out-To-Lunch (left) invites members to visit a different local restaurant each month.
 This group is a great way for new members to get to know more people from the branch in a relaxed social setting